exasol/public-knowledgebase/Connect-with-Exasol/how-to-collect-pyexasol-debug-logs.md

 * A Python environment with PyExasol installed.
 * A PyExasol, Python, and Exasol database version combination that is supported by PyExasol.
 * A script or notebook that can reproduce the issue.
+* Control over the application code or the PyExasol connection setup so you can enable debug logging.
 * Permission to write a log file or create a log directory on the client machine.

 ## Steps